vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```

 ## Selecting a shipping method

 `VsfShippingProvider` is a component that aggregates one or more shipping methods from a single provider like FedEx or DHL.
-This component is usually the only thing that we need to integrate a particular vendor into our project and is always delivered as a third-party integration.
+This component is usually the only thing that we need to integrate a particular vendor into our project and is always delivered as third-party integration.

 The component is responsible for:
 - Loading and displaying available shipping methods.